 Improving Indoor Air Quality During Wildfire Smoke Events

-By Doug Downie – Throughout the world, wildfires are becoming larger and more frequent.
-The effects of breathing wildfire smoke is of increasing concern to building owners and occupants.
+Throughout the world, wildfires are becoming larger and more frequent.
+The effects of breathing wildfire smoke are of increasing concern to building owners and occupants.
 Even as I write this article from my office in Central Oregon, our skies are clouded with the smoke from nearby fires.
-Colleagues in adjacent states are feeling the impact as well—from fires in their backyard along with the smoke plumes that carry across state borders.
+Colleagues in adjacent states also feel the impact from fires in their backyard along with the smoke plumes that carry across state borders.

 Understanding Wildfire Smoke

 But what is wildfire smoke, and why is it harmful?
 Wildfire smoke is a complex mixture of carbon dioxide (CO2), water vapor, carbon monoxide (CO), hydrocarbons, other organic chemicals, nitrogen oxides (NOX), trace minerals, and particulate matter.
 While many of these components are known to have deleterious health effects, the particulate matter (PM) generated by wildfires can have a significant impact to the human body.